tyhlee/CHILDAsthmaPolicyModel/README.md

 ## Update [April 5 2021]
 * The code has been re-structured in response to comments provided by two anonymous reviewers (see Issue [#2](/../../issues/2)).

+## Update [December 6 201]
+* The first version of the model is ready after calibration.